tsuru/tsuru/docs/reference/config.rst

 events:suppress-sensitive-envs
 ++++++++++++++++++++++++++++++

-Boolean value used to enable supression of sensitive environment variables on `tsuru event-info` and tsuru-dashboard.
+Boolean value used to enable suppression of sensitive environment variables on `tsuru event-info` and tsuru-dashboard.
 Defaults to ``false``, will be ``true`` in next minor version.

 Volume plans configuration